Swathanthryam Ardharathriyil

 Swathanthryam Ardharathriyil (also spelt Swathandriam Ardharathriyil) is a 2018 Indian Malayalam-language prison action thriller film directed by Tinu Pappachan from a script written by Dileep Kurian and produced by B. C. Joshi, Lijo Jose Pellissery and Chemban Vinod Jose.
 The film stars Antony Varghese, Vinayakan, Chemban Vinod Jose, Tito Wilson and Arya Salim.

-Swathanthryam Ardharathriyil was released on 31 March 2018 and became a commercial success at the box office.
+Swathanthryam Ardharathriyil was released on 31 March 2018 and became a box office success.

 Plot

 Betty gets arrested on murder charges, while her lover Jacob Varghese is on the run.
-Jacob tactfully misleads the police and flees with Betty, where they stay hidden for days.
-On their way to collect passports, Betty gets involved in a protest and is admitted to the hospital while Jacob gets arrested.
-In the police station, Jacob is ruthlessly handled by the police, and finds his inmates as arrogant and unsympathetic, where he decides to escape.
-Jacob shares his desire with another inmate named Simon, who initially disagreed and later agreed as he wants to meet his family.
+Jacob tactfully misleads the police and flees with Betty.
+They go into hiding and plan to flee India.
+On their way to collect their passports, Betty gets involved in a protest and is admitted to a hospital while Jacob gets arrested.
+At the police station, Jacob is ruthlessly handled by the police, and finds his inmates as arrogant and unsympathetic, where he decides to escape.
+Jacob shares his desire with another inmate named Simon, who eventually agrees to join him as he is desperate to meet his family.
 The advocate of Appachan, a rich businessman, questions Jacob about the location of a man called Charlie, but Jacob remains calm and tells that he doesn't know Charlie.
 Simon asks Jacob about Appachan and Charlie, where Jacob reveals his past.

 Past: Jacob was the manager of Appachan's company and Charlie was Appachan's driver.
 Charlie was keen to take revenge on Appachan as he killed his father.
 During this time, Jacob met and fell in love with Betty.
 Meanwhile, SI James had kidnapped and killed a girl named Indu, where Betty became the sole witness and tells James' involvement in Indu's death.
 James gets released on bail, where he tortures Betty, but Jacob kills him in anger.
 Jacob tells everything to Charlie, who in turn robs 35 million from Appachan's company.
 Charlie goes to Australia and promises Jacob that he will return to take him and Betty.
 Betty is in a convent from where she is arrested.